iamanaskamel/face_recognition_flask_threejs/README.md

-# face_recognition_flask_threejs
-Web Application for face detection using Open CV , Flask, Three.js
+# Web Application for face detection using Open CV , Flask, Three.js

+Usage:
+install following Libraries:
+OpenCV,Numpy,Flask

+Use it by this command:  python app.py
+Have a nice Day!